-Faculty development support for the development of online course is provided by JHU-EP's Center for Learning Design and Technology (CLDT) professional staff.
-Faculty have multiple opportunities to receive training in the learning management system, and pedagogy of online learning.
-These opportunities are presented at various times throughout the year at events such as fall/spring annual faculty meetings, Brown Bag workshops, webinars, and scheduled training sessions.
-Once an instructor has been identified to develop an online course, they are given access to a set of webbased resources that cover a broad range of topics on online pedagogy, use of instructional technologies and learning management system tutorials.
+Faculty development support for the development of online course is provided by JHU-EP's CLDT professional staff.
+Faculty have multiple opportunities to receive training in the learning management system, and pedagogy of online learning - these opportunities are presented at various times throughout the year at events such as fall/spring annual faculty meetings, Brown Bag workshops, webinars, and scheduled training sessions.
+Once an instructor has been identified to develop an online course, they are given access to a set of web-based resources that cover a broad range of topics on online pedagogy, use of instructional technologies and learning management system tutorials.
 Throughout the online course development the instructor receives direct support and guidance from their assigned instructional designer on variety of online learning related topics.